BBurgarella/SetupBPTemplateDFlat/README.md

 A C# port of the Powershell Script to configure the [BPTemplate](https://github.com/WittleWolfie/BPCoreTemplate) from WittleWolfie (Pathfinder Modding)

+I wrote this script because when I tried to use the PWSH script, it didn't work properly.
+I thought that having an application do the work instead would be better.
+Also, upon discussing with WittleWolfie, I learned that a bug I experienced was related to Unity process potentially still running so I included a function that kills every unity process running.

 ## Requirements

 - Windows 7 or later
-- .NET 4.7.0 or later
+- .NET 4.8.0 or later

 ## Usage

 1. Open the `SetupBPTemplate.exe` application.
+As an administrator, it requires these rights because it will make sure that every Unity process is closed to avoid locked files problems
-2. Select your Wrath of the Righteous install directory by clicking the "Select" button next to "Wrath of the Righteous Install Directory".
+3. Select your Wrath of the Righteous install directory by clicking the "Select" button next to "Wrath of the Righteous Install Directory".
 The default directory is `C:\Program Files (x86)\Steam\steamapps\common\Pathfinder Second Adventure`.
+4. Select your BasicTemplate directory
+5. Select your mod project directory.
-3. Select your mod project directory by clicking the "Select" button next to "Mod Project Directory".
+5. Select your mod Unity project directory.
-4. Enter the name of your mod.
+6. Enter the name of your mod.
+7. Wait for the changes to occur
+8. ...
+9. Profit

 ## Contributing